Abiy/distGatling/README.md

     - Tracking the progress of distributed tasks
     - Collecting and Aggregating performance reports
     - Providing a system of records for  multiple simulation history
-    - Maintaining repository for simulation, data and bodies files
+    - Maintaining repository for simulation and resource files

 Different projects could share the same cluster and run side by side on the same cluster with  complete isolation